MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/settings-policies-reference.md

   - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: This reference describes each of the policies available in Microsoft Teams.
+description: This reference describes each of the settings and policies available in Microsoft Teams.
 ---

-# Teams policies reference
+# Teams settings and policies reference

 [!INCLUDE[Teams Premium](includes/teams-premium-ecm.md)]